camipawlak/camipawlak.github.io/_pages/UCLA_ML205_proj (1).md

 ### Network Architecture

   We used a standard U-Net architecture with an encoder-decoder structure with skip connections.
 The input has 5 channels which correspond to the four bands and vegetation index in the imagery.
-The encoder, which down samples the imagery, is made of four blocks.
+The encoder, which down-samples the imagery, is a resnet34 encoder and is made of four blocks.
 Each block has a 3x3 convolution filter, a reLU activation function, and a max pooling layer with a stride and kernel size of 2x2.
 The convolution layers have a padding of 1 pixel to prevent the image from reducing in size.

-  The decoder, which up samples the imagery, has four blocks.
+  The decoder, which up-samples the imagery, has four blocks.
 Each block has a transposed convolutional layer with a reLU activation filter, with a kernel size and stride of 2x2.
 There are skip connections from the encoder to decoder blocks which help the model maintain spatial details.
 The final layer is sent through a 1x1 convolution filter and creates a binary output map where 1 represents canopy and 0 represents everything else.
 The structure of this model is shown in figure 2.

   The model uses a cross entropy loss function to adjust model weights during training, which is often used for classification problems like ours and utilizes softmax activation followed by log transformation (Lau, 2022).
 Validation loss during training is shown in figure 4.

 ### Model Parameters

   The model was created and run using the PyTorch machine learning library.
 The model uses an Adams optimizer with standard parameters to update network weights (Kingma and Ba, 2017).
 I ran the model on two Tesla V100 GPUs.
-I trained the best model for 150 epochs with a batch size of 16.
+I trained the model with a batch size of 16.
 The learning rate was set to 0.0001.
 I ran several tests altering the number of training samples and epochs to see how performance was affected.
+The number of training samples and epochs were (500, 100), (8000, 150), and (8999,200) respectively.

 ## Results